-Unless you have a copy on physical media, first download the latest build from Niagara-Central.
+Unless you have a copy on physical media, first download the latest build from Niagara Community.
 This topic explains the importance of extracting the files from the download before running the installer program.

-- Step 1 If you don't already have a copy, download the latest software zip file from Niagara-Central. - Step 2 Extract (unzip) its contents to a local folder.
+- Step 1.
+If you do not already have a copy, download the latest software zip file from Niagara Community. - Step 2.
+Extract (unzip) its contents to a local folder.

 NOTE: You must extract (unzip) the zip file to a local folder before starting the install, and use the unzipped files for the installation.
-Although Windows 7 and later allow you to see the contents of a compressed zip file and even to launch an executable without extracting files, an attempt to install the software this way will fail.
+Although Windows allows you to see the contents of a compressed zip file and even to launch an executable without extracting files, an attempt to install the software this way will fail.